VIEKASH2001/Spider-Inductions-2019/README.md

 # Spider-Inductions-2019

-THIS REPOSITORY CONTAINS THE FILES OF THE TASKS/PROJECTS That I did for spider Club Inductions, The research and development club of NITT.
+THIS REPOSITORY CONTAINS THE FILES OF THE PROJECTS That I did for spider Club Inductions, The research and development club of NITT.

 My field of specialization being Opencv and Machine learning, I did projects on the following:
 - Detecting the difference between 2 images and displaying the region of difference in a 5x5 LED matrix. https://youtu.be/iiv9mFa5Hlw